ThermalSpan/java-tspvisualization/README.md

 # java-tspvisualization

 A small problem for my artificial intelligence class.
-This program will use and A* search in conjunction with an MST based heuristic to solve the traveling salesman problem optimally.
+This program will use and A* search in conjunction with an MST based heuristic to solve the traveling salesperson problem optimally.
 The visualiztion shows each the evaluation of each frontier node.
 The user can adjust the number of points in the problem and the time delay for the animation.
 And there's a reset button.

 This is setup as an eclipse project.